-- be familiar with art vocabulary in their study of artworks. - be able to identify visual language (e.g. genre, stylistic features, visual qualities, visual strategies, design concepts) employed in artworks and their corresponding artistic intentions. - be aware of how artists have purposefully used various tools and technology to convey artistic intentions in different art forms.
+- be familiar with art vocabulary in their study of artworks. - be able to identify visual language (genre, stylistic features, visual qualities and visual strategies) employed in artworks and their corresponding artistic intentions. - be aware of how artists have purposefully used various tools and technology to convey artistic intentions in different art forms.